 - Relying on lecturers instead of regular faculty weakens the program and is extremely inefficient.
-It does not invite curricula development, stability, or campus and program development. - An inadequate budget for lecturers, in lieu of regular faculty, further compounds the problem. - The average class size for g-funded courses dipped below 15 in Spring 2008 and 2009.
-This may be attributed to the room assignment for these classes, the tuition increase, and/or the number of students allowed in a particular course due to college standards. - Student to faculty ratio of 52:1 is high.
-This is before taking into consideration that one of the faculty is federally funded and all four of them have administrative roles that consume upwards of forty percent of their time. - The center operates on a limited supplies and services budget of \$11,000 for a twelve month period.
+It does not invite curricula development, stability, or campus and program development. - An inadequate budget for lecturers, in lieu of regular faculty, further compounds the problem. - The center operates on a limited supplies and services budget of \$11,000 for a twelve month period.
 This general pool of funds must be used to cover a wide range of expenses including office supplies, postage, travel, marketing, etc. - Limited classroom space is hindering the center from achieving better class fill rates.
 When federally funded programs do well, g-funded classes suffer and vice-versa.
-This is based on which classes get assigned to the larger rooms and can therefore accommodate more students.
+This is based on which classes get assigned to the larger rooms and can therefore accommodate more students. - The closure of the Pookela program resulted in the loss of a 1.0 FTE faculty member.
+This brought the total faculty count from 4 to 3.